Developing an Artificial General Intelligence

 To build an AGI, we need better neural networks, with more powerful processing in both space and time and the ability to form complex circuits with them, including feedback.
 With these, we can build bidirectional neural network autoencoders that take sensory input data and encode it into compact engrams with the unique input data, keeping the common data in the autoencoder.
 This allows us to process all the sensory inputs – vision, speech, and many others into consolidated, usable chunks of data called engrams, stored to short-term memory.
 For this we developed our BICHNN neural networks and NeuroCAD tools.

 These networks and the tools for evolving them were based on the work of neuroscientists working in sensory perception, such as Miguel Nicolelis, who found that the senses have bidirectional neural signals that not only process the information in the forward direction to encode the information from our sensory organs into compact engrams, but to also feed signals back from our brains to our senses, so we can visualize it (close your eyes and picture a fire truck), This feedback system serves several purposes: comparing the feedback signal to the sensory input to screen that input so we can have selective focus and search for specific objects in a scene or listen to a specific person in a crowded room; so we can imagine and visualize scenes and plan; and at the core, it serves to train us to to see and hear, and builds up our library of engrams that encode our perceptions of the world.
-These engrams are stored in the hippocampus short term memory, to be used in planning, visualization, and for selective focus.
+In Humans these engrams are stored in the hippocampus short term memory, to be used in planning, visualization, and for selective focus.

 It also encodes language (spoken and written) along with the input information, turning language into a skeleton embedded in the HFM engrams, used to reference the data with, to mold it with, with the HFM give structure and meaning to the language.